Kademi/keditor/README.md

 # KEditor
-KEditor is a JQuery plugin which provides a content editor with drag and drop snippets.
-Uses CK Editor for inline editing of blocks.
+KEditor is a jQuery plugin which provides a content editor with drag and drop snippets

 # Dependencies
  * jQuery: http://jquery.com/